 PROFESSIONAL SERVICE DESCRIPTION - STATEMENT OF WORK #

-This Statement of Work (“SOW”) # dated (“SOW Effective Date”) between [Please insert Honeywell legal entity /Affiliate signing the SOW] (“Honeywell”) and [Please insert Customer legal entity /Affiliate signing the SOW] (“Customer”, “you” or “your”) pursuant to the Order Form with an Effective Date of [Please insert Order Form Effective Date], between Customer and Honeywell (Order Form) and it is governed by terms set out in the Order Form.
+This Statement of Work (“SOW”) # dated (“SOW Effective Date”) between [Please insert Tridium legal entity /Affiliate signing the SOW] (“Tridium”) and [Please insert Customer legal entity /Affiliate signing the SOW] (“Customer”, “you” or “your”) pursuant to the Order Form with an Effective Date of [Please insert Order Form Effective Date], between Customer and Tridium (Order Form) and it is governed by terms set out in the Order Form.
 We will provide you the Professional Services detailed in this SOW in accordance with the following requirements and schedules.

 Scope: